dvculha/ecsplore/ECSplore_Mentor_Guide.md

 * One piece of advice you wish you knew before you started university?
 * What is Frosh?
     * *DO IT!!
 So much fun and a great way to meet with new friends and facilitate your orientation!*
-* Which laptop is most suitable for ECSE classes?
-    * *Don’t need a specific type of laptop but you will probably need a computer for your coding classes!
-There are computers in Trottier and in libraries too.*

 #### Week 2 (August 27 - September 4)